ams0/akdc/digital-twin/README.md

 code apps/badapp/autogitops/dev/badapp.yaml

 # deploy the change
-kic targets deploy
+re targets deploy

 # wait for flux to sync
 cd /workspaces/akdc/digital-twin

 # pod should be broken again
 ### you may have to repeat these commands
-kic gitops sync
+re gitops sync
 k get po -A

 # store should be broken again